-This law does have a significant impact on US based sports betting opportunities, but does not eliminate all options for sports bettors in the United States like many US residents mistakenly believe.
-This page will help you understand this law, its impact on the industry, and why it still leaves options available to US sports bettors who enjoy responsible sportsbook wagering.
+This law does have a significant impact on US based sports betting opportunities, and does not eliminate all options for sports bettors in the United States like many US residents mistakenly believe.
+This page will help you understand this law, its impact on the industry, and why the recent Supreme Court decision that rendered PASPA as unconstitutional will revolutionize the USA sports betting market.

 PASPA and Sports Betting in the USA